-The other assets with and borrowings from related parties as at year end are made on terms equivalent to those that prevail in arm's length transactions.
-As at 31 December 2021 and 2020, the balances are unsecured, interest bearing, and collectible on demand.
-Any collections that occurred in 2021 and 2020 are in cash.
+The other assets with and borrowings from/to related parties as at year end are made on terms equivalent to those that prevail in arm's length transactions.
+As at 31 December 2022 and 2021, the balances are unsecured, interest bearing, and payable/collectible on demand.
+Any collections that occurred in 2022 and 2021 are in cash.

-The other liabilities from related parties as at year end are made on terms equivalent to those that prevail in arm's length transactions.
-As at 31 December 2021 and 2020, the balances are unsecured , interest bearing, and repayable on demand.
-Any settlements that occurred in 2021 and 2020 are in cash.
+The other liabilities to related parties as at year end are made on terms equivalent to those that prevail in arm's length transactions.
+As at 31 December 2022 and 2021, the balances are unsecured, interest bearing, and repayable on demand.
+Any settlements that occurred in 2022 and 2021 are in cash.

 There have been no guarantees provided or received for any of the outstanding related party receivables or payables.
-For the years ended 31 December 2021 and 2020, the Branch has not recorded any impairment of receivables relating to amounts owed by related parties.
+For the years ended 31 December 2022 and 2021, the Branch has not recorded any impairment of receivables relating to amounts owed by related parties.
 This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.